aurora-is-near/AIPs/AIPs/aip-8.md

 #### Analysis

 Tests 1 and 2 are focused on executing transactions on the same block, which is the most common case as only one transaction triggers the change in block height.
 For these the average increase observed (delta ave) is less than 0.46 Tgas, and the maximums are less than 0.64 Tgas.

-Tests 3 and 4 are focused on executing a transaction on a block height change, that triggers the block hashchain computation, which is the most extensive one.
+Tests 3 and 4 are focused on executing a transaction on a block height change, that triggers the block hashchain computation, which is the most expensive one.
 Both show average and max increases of less than 0.62 Tgas.

-An increase of 0.64 or 0.62 Tgas is a small amount so we should be fine.
+An increase of 0.64 or 0.62 Tgas is a relavite small amount so we should be fine.
 For reference, the transaction gas limit is 300 Tgas.

 ## Security Considerations

 The security considerations of the block hashchain should be focused on the possible attempts to break the Aurora blockchain cryptographic verification that it aims to offer.

-Given the genesis block hashchain as well as the block hashchain of the last completed block from the Engine, we can verify an Aurora stream following the procedure described above on Cryptographic Verification.
+Given a seed block hashchain as well as the block hashchain of the last completed block from the Engine, we can verify an Aurora stream following the procedure described above on Cryptographic Verification.
 We show that any change to the stream would produce an incorrect final hash different from the one of the last completed block from the Engine.

 We will describe some important properties and then proceed to test the possible break attempts.
 Through the text, we will use the word different in between quotes, "different", to denote a highly probably difference.
 This is to avoid repeatedly clarifications.